Goal 4: Report Emergency and Unusual Water Conditions

 In the PPWB's Strategic Plan, Goal 4 is to inform jurisdictions of emergency and unusual water conditions.
 Historically, the Contingency Plan only considered spills that affected surface water but its scope was expanded in March 2010 to include emergency or unusual surface water quantity or groundwater quantity and quality events.

-Careful day-to-day management and spill prevention are the best ways to maintain good interprovincial water quality and quantity.
-However, with all the human activity near prairie streams or interprovincial aquifers, the occasional spill or event is inevitable.
+Careful day-to-day management and spill prevention are the best ways to maintain good transboundary water quality and quantity.
+However, with all the human activity near prairie streams or transboundary aquifers, the occasional spill or event is inevitable.
 Unusual water quality conditions that cause public concern may also be detected.

-Historically, a number of spills or unusual water conditions have been reported to the Board and Committee on Water Quality (COWQ).
+Historically, some spills or unusual water conditions have been reported to the Board and Committee on Water Quality (COWQ).
 The PPWB's Contingency Plan has been found to be very effective to mitigate negative impacts to surface water quality at the Alberta-Saskatchewan and Saskatchewan-Manitoba borders.
-No groundwater or surface water quantity events have been reported yet.
+No groundwater or water quantity events have been reported yet.